altheapitt/USERNAME.github.io/essays/the-cure-to-bad-code.md

 So what do I do when I get an error?
 I google and google away until I find what is wrong with my code.
 I get it, this can be tedious but, at least we won't be missing any semicolons anymore.
 And with the way ESLint sets the formatting, the end result is a very beautiful layout...

+With automatic indentation and errors that make sense, ESLint is very helpful for someone at my stage of programming.

 <img class="ui large right floated image" src="../images/bartbadcode.gif">

 ## That's more like it!